 Constant exposure to sunlight that contains ultraviolet rays can damage your roofing shingles in the long term.
 Depending on the materials your roof is made of, the level of damage from the sun also varies.
 Materials like asphalt, which are among the most popular roofing materials in the US, can develop cracks when left in the sun for too long.
 These cracks can lead to leaks during storms, and the shingles will need to be replaced.

 Trees are an asset to any home and property as they provide several benefits such as better air quality, shade, aesthetic appeal, and much more.
 However, you need to ensure that the trees on your property are not over your roof or very close to it.
 During storms, branches can break and fall on the roof damaging it.
 The leaves that fall on the roof can clog the drainage system.
 If the leaves pile up on your roof, they can also cause rot as leaves contain moisture.
 It is best to leave a few feet of distance between the roof and the trees on your property.

 Moss and algaeNew Title

 If your roof is not cleaned regularly, moss and algae can grow on your roof.
 They collect moisture and can cause rot in shingles and the underlying structure.
 Moss and lichen invite pests to make a home on your roof.
 You need to clean your roof regularly and avoid moisture build-up.

 If you need professional roofers in the North or South Carolina region, Integrity Building Companies LLC is here to help.
 We have thorough training and work experience to build a robust roof for your property.
 Our roofing services extend to both commercial and residential properties.
-We also take pride in providing high-quality solar system installation and home renovation services to our clients and being the best roofing company in Wilmington, NC.
+We also take pride in providing high-quality home renovation services to our clients and being the best roofing company in Wilmington, NC.